 use numerals with periods rather than numerals with parentheses; be consistent about capitalizing the first word of a new line or not; use a colon to introduce a list or series: The menu lists three kinds of dessert: pie, cake, and pudding; use a colon after an introductory statement that contains the words as follows or the following; use a colon or period after other statements introducing lists.

 login, logon, logoff (nouns); log in, log on, log off (verbs)

 example: When I log in to my account, my login is tammyfae.

 lowercase the in running text; in stacked information (e.g., in invitations), use just Lowell Center (not The Lowell Center)

 use Madison to refer to the city, not the UW–Madison campus; referring to the Madison campus is acceptable when it’s clear that the UW System is the subject

 Madison Area Technical College (MATC)

-WAA’s headquarters building at 650 N. Lake Street is currently called the Martin and Florence Below (pronounced BEE-loh) Alumni Center; subsequent references are theBelow Alumni Center, thealumni center, or the center; when renovation is complete in 2017, the building will include One Alumni Place, adjacent to Alumni Park
+WAA’s headquarters building at 650 N. Lake Street is currently called the Martin and Florence Below (pronounced BEE-loh) Alumni Center; subsequent references are theBelow Alumni Center, thealumni center, or the center; as of the renovation that was completed in 2017, the building now includes One Alumni Place, which opens on to Alumni Park

 Martin, Biddy (Carolyn)